Click here to read about the summer's FEATURED ARTISTS!

 LA OPERA "OPERA TALKS" -

-The LA Opera talks offers one-hour talks at various Los Angeles public libraries during the year, though not usually during the summer.
-Upcoming programs will include (phone number listed are library phone
+The LA Opera talks offers one-hour talks at various Los Angeles public libraries during the year.
+See the "Lectures" section above.

 MISC.
 FREE PRODUCTS, SERVICES AND WEB OFFERS